Anna2512/Word-Predictor-For-Smart-Devices/README.md

 # Word-Predictor-For-Smart-Devices
-Project in Natural Language Processing
+Project in Natural Language Processing.

 This project uses the files named LOCALE.blogs.txt where LOCALE is the each of the four locales and their languages into English (en_US dataset), German (de_DE dataset), Russian (ru_RU dataset) and Finnish (fi_FI dataset).
 In this capstone, we will be applying data science in building a predictive model in the area of natural language processing.